 Add dramatic irony for suspense

 There is suspense inside every example of dramatic irony.
-We know the truth, and it's only a matter of time before the characters learn that same truth.
+We know the truth, and it's only a matter of time before the characters learn it too.
 Horror films and thrillers use this suspense all the time and to significant effect.

-The Silence of the Lambs has one of the tensest endings to any movie.
+The Silence of the Lambs has an incredibly tense ending.
 Clarice is entirely vulnerable.
 We watch her fumble in the dark, unaware that Buffalo Bill is standing right in front of her, stalking her and in complete control of the situation.
 Check out the scene below.

 Now, we’re effectively “in on the secret.”
 We know Michael is going to kill Solozzo and McCluskey and we know how he’s going to do it.
 Sollozzo is (rightfully) suspicious of Michael and pats him down before he goes to the bathroom to retrieve the gun, but there is still a mountain of tension in the scene.
 Let’s see how that tension is released.

-We've reviewed some classic dramatic irony examples and now its time to explore some of its variations.
+We've reviewed some classic dramatic irony examples; now it's time to explore some variations.
 In the next section, we’ll list and define the various types of dramatic irony so you can see how intricate and nuanced this concept is.

 What is tragic irony?